uaicoin/uaicoin.github.io/README.md

 This coin does not have a manifesto, a white paper nor anything like that.

-Here and now, I will share with you my journey that got me to this marvelous experiment!
+Here and now, I will share with you my journey that got me to this marvellous experiment!

 ## Your first mission is to [Join our community on Discord!](https://discord.gg/r6FNtpE)